 The Australian aquaculture industry is worth $2.5 billion per year and directly employs more than 14,000 people.
 Western Australia has the biggest coastline in the country, yet has one of the smallest aquaculture industries, presenting a significant growth opportunity.

 The Flying Foam Passage project site has an exemption to operate under the Fisheries Resource Management Act.
-It is a commercial operation and the public are reminded it is an offence under the Fisheries Resource Management Act to interfere with aquaculture equipment.
+Most of the equipment is not visible from the surface, so there is no major impact to boat users travelling through the channel.
+The site is a commercial operation and the public are reminded it is an offence under the Fisheries Resource Management Act to interfere with aquaculture equipment.

 The Pilbara Rock Oyster Research and Development Project is a partnership between the Pilbara Development Commission, Fisheries Research Development Corporation on behalf of the Australian Government, City of Karratha, Murujuga Aboriginal Corporation and Maxima Pearling Company.

 FRDC project reference: 2017-061 Pilbara rock oyster research and development program